mchialva/PhDToolbox2024/docs/Exercises/Tree-of-life/README.md

 > use tidyverse functions (and pipe them where possible!)

 # Task 1 - import data
-- Import the Tree of Life Dataset SampleTREE_TraitCompiled.csv) from the Dataset folder [here](https://github.com/mchialva/PhDToolbox2024/tree/main/Datasets%2Ftree_of_life) into the *Tol* object
+- Import the Tree of Life Dataset SampleTREE_TraitCompiled.csv) from the Dataset folder [here](https://github.com/mchialva/PhDToolbox2024/tree/main/Datasets%2Ftree_of_life) into the *ToL* object

 > [!IMPORTANT]
 > If you use read.table() function please add the following arguments to avoid importing issues: